 Compensation and benefit plans - Option plans are complicated, and many factors are considered in evaluating a plan.
 Each plan is evaluated based on protecting shareholder interests and a knowledge of the company and its management.
 Considerations include the pricing (or repricing) of options awarded under the plan and the impact of dilution on existing shareholders from past and future equity awards.
-Compensation packages should be structured to attract, motivate and retain existing employees and qualified directors; however, they should not be excessive.
+Compensation packages should be structured to attract, motivate and retain existing employees and qualified directors; in addition, they should be aligned with the long-term success of the company and the enhancement of shareholder value.